Chap Petersen

+Petersen was regarded in office as a political moderate, and broke with his party on several issues.

 Early life

 Petersen graduated from Fairfax High School in 1986.
 He received a B.A. degree from Williams College in 1990 and a J.D. from the University of Virginia School of Law in 1994, when he began practicing law.
-He is currently a partner with the law firm of Surovell, Markle, Isaacs & Levy, PLC.
+He is currently a partner with the law firm of Chap Petersen & Associates, PLC.

 Petersen's wife Sharon Kim (born September 10, 1970, Daegu, South Korea), is a practicing attorney; the couple have four children.